☝️ The most important facts in brief

 The 12-semester medical degree programme is essentially divided into 3 parts:

 These must be completed one after the other.
-You can only move on to the next section once you have completed your current section and passed every test it contains.
+You can only continue to the next section once you have completed your current section and passed each test contained therein.

 The first section (preclinical)

 The study of human medicine begins with the so-called pre-clinical phase.
-This lasts 4 semesters and is designed to teach you the basics that you will need for the later clinical section.
-The pre-clinical phase includes the following subjects, among others:
+This lasts 4 semesters and is designed to teach you the basics you will need for the later clinical section.
+The pre-clinical phase includes the following subjects:

-You will learn a lot about diseases here, but it is primarily about healthy people, their bodies and how they function.
+You will learn a lot about diseases here, but first and foremost it is about healthy people, their bodies and how they function.
 Only those who understand these basics will be able to reliably recognise and classify medical problems later on in the clinical part.

 After you have completed the pre-clinical phase and submitted all the certificates you have acquired to the state examination office, you will be admitted to the first part of the medical examination.
 If you pass this state examination, which consists of a written and an oral part, you will be admitted to the second part of the medical degree programme.